BaLaurent/SafuuInfosDiscord/README.md

 # SafuuInfosDiscord
 A discord bot made in python to help manage a multi-user wallet

+# In this project i'll use ⛨ as the symbol for SAFUU

 # Features
 Manage multiple users sharing 1 wallet
 Automaticaly recalculate ratio owned on withdraw / add of safuu